federicopeiretti/fair_taucc/README.md

 The repository is organized as follows:

-* `algorithms/C-Fairness-RecSys` contains the source code of the Parity LBM algorithm
+* `algorithms/C-Fairness-RecSys` contains the source code of the Parity LBM framework (Co-clustering for fair recommendations [Frisch et al. 2021])
+* `algorithms/FATR` contains the source code of the FATR framwork (Fairness-Aware Tensor-Based Recommendation [Ziwei Zhu et al. 2018])
 * `datasets` contains the datasets used for experiments.
 For each dataset, there are the data matrix, sensitive attribute, and ground-truth labels
+* `plots` contains the plots produced during the experiments
-* `results` contains the results of experiments with Fair TauCC algorithm and standard TauCC version
+* `results` contains the results of experiments with Fair-τCC and standard Fast-τCC
-* `tauCC` contains the source code of the TauCC and Fair TauCC algorithms
+* `tauCC` contains the source code of the Fast-τCC and Fair-τCC algorithms

 ## Requirements